Find Affordable College Courses

 180 Yearly Graduations

 The University of Texas at Dallas comes in at #19 on our list of the most popular colleges offering bachelor's degrees in health studies.
 Each year, around 28,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $14,564 per year, while in-state graduate students, on average, pay $15,088 per year.
-During the 2020-2021 academic year, 180 people received their bachelor's degree in health studies from UT Dallas.
-Around 71% of these students were from an underrepresented racial-ethnic group, and 72% were women.
+During the most recent year for which we have data, 180 people received their bachelor's degree in health studies from UT Dallas.
+About 73% of this group were women, and 81% were students from an underrepresented racial-ethnic group.

 #20